raphael-proust/raphael-proust.github.io/code/queenshead.md

 I was in a car, driving from Brighton to Cambridge.
-Just before leaving, I saw a meme on my phone: an altered photo of a pub named *The Queen's head* but the picture of the regent had been swapped for on of Freddy Mercury.
+Just before leaving, I saw a meme on my phone: an altered photo of a pub named *The Queen's head* but the picture of the regent had been swapped for one of Freddy Mercury.

 All along the trip, I kept noticing pubs and their names.
 They fell into a few patterns.
 And they rely on a typical vocabulary.